thom311/opi-poc/demos/Secure-AI-inferencing-NGINX-IPU/demo/README.md

 Likewise, to create the NGINX network function on the IPU side, we create a `ServiceFunctionChain` CR.
 You can see how that is done in the `sfc_create()` function.
-You can also see this service function chain via `./demo.sh oc_msh get sfc -A`.
+You can also see this service function chain via `./demo.sh oc_ipu get sfc -A`.
 Based on that custom resource will the DPU operator create the NGINX pod.